 However, a pre COVID-19 descriptor is the CEO is strategic and well connected with a high net worth.
 Or, a CEO climbed the ranks to lead a fortune 100 company.

-These descriptors are admirable and respectable qualifications.
-However, leaders need to develop a relatable executive presence (outward expressions), which begins with renewing your executive mindset (an inward work).
-According to Lisa Parker, author of Managing the Moment, executive presence, which refers to your outwardly expressed actions and behaviors, can have 10 premises:
+These descriptors are admirable and respectable qualifications pre COVID-19.
+Today, leaders need to develop a relatable executive presence (outward expressions).
+This begins with renewing your executive mindset (an inward work).
+According to Lisa Parker, author of Managing the Moment, executive presence (outwardly expressed actions and behaviors) can have 10 premises:

 - Presence is the sum of one’s actions and behaviors.

 - Behavior can be learned or relearned and actions can be managed.

 - Your career is a collection of moments.

 - Objective self-awareness is a precondition to being present.

 - Presence is only presence if you are with other people.